Kadarius Toney Player Prop Bets for NFL Week 11 | New York vs. Tampa Bay 11/22/2021

 - So far this season, 11.2% of the 321 passes thrown by his team have gone Toney's way.

-- Toney has seen the ball thrown his way three times in the red zone this season, 7.5% of his team's 40 red zone pass attempts.
+- Toney (three red zone targets) has been the recipient of 7.5% of his team's 40 red zone pass attempts.

-- The Giants, who rank 24th in the NFL in points scored, have dropped back to pass 59.3% of the time while running the football 40.7% of the time.
+- The Giants have run 59.3% passing plays and 40.7% rushing plays this season.
+They rank 24th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Toney's matchup with the Buccaneers.